 What we don’t: Not a standout in odor resistance and runs small.

 It’s not cheap to assemble a winter layering system from scratch, but the good news is there are a number of affordable, well-built baselayers on the market.
 REI Co-op’s Midweight Long-Sleeve Base Layer Top is a crowd favorite: For just $55 (less than half the price of our top-ranked Smartwool), the REI is warm, regulates temperature well, and has helpful touches like flat seams and four-way stretch to minimize bulk and maximize mobility (respectively).
-As we’ve come to expect from REI, the Midweight Long-Sleeve also comes in a nice variety of size and colorway options, from classic black and navy to bright yellow.
+As we’ve come to expect from REI, the Midweight Long-Sleeve also comes in a nice variety of size and colorway options, from classic black to bright yellow.
 It’s also offered in a half-zip option for just $5 more.

 See the REI Midweight Long-Sleeve